 AT&T committed, as part of the White House ConnectED Initiative, to provide 50,000 students and teachers in Title 1 schools with $100 million of free mobile broadband access for educational devices, mobile device management, network filtering and teacher professional development for three years for each selected school.

 Specifically, AT&T will provide:

 - 4G mobile broadband data services for student access to learning-based websites, applications, and services that will expand learning beyond school walls.

-- Security software to protect access, safety and security of students;
+- Filtering software to highly protect access, safety and security of students.

-- Solution integration for schools, to support device configuration, logistics and care services, and
+- Custom solutions for schools to support device configuration, logistics and care services.

-- Training for teachers and administrators on effective ways to integrate this solution into classrooms and learning, including in-person train the trainer sessions in each district.
+- Training for teachers and administrators on effective ways to integrate the AT&T solution into classrooms and learning, including in-person train the trainer sessions in each district.